How to Self-Direct my IRA or 401k

 • Any investment not allowed under federal law (e.g., a marijuana dispensary)

-What this means is that you can have far more control than you ever imagined over your retirement accounts.
+This means you have far more control than you ever imagined over your retirement accounts.
 You have the potential to get a tax deduction in your business to fund your retirement accounts.
-You can also invest those retirement accounts in a more creative fashion to build your financial freedom.
+You can also invest in retirement accounts in a more creative fashion to build your financial freedom.
 This is one of the key buckets you should try to build with the profits from your business.
 That way you are more diversified in your wealth-building process.

 Interesting Examples